Skip to content

 std::condition_variable not_empty_;

-If you leave these three issues unresolved and use this queue to write server code, you're essentially sitting on a ticking time bomb.
-Let's defuse them one by one.
+If these three problems aren't solved, using this queue to write server code is basically a ticking time bomb.
+Let's dismantle them one by one.

-A shutdown mechanism is the most important non-functional requirement of a thread-safe queue, bar none.
-Picture a typical producer-consumer scenario: multiple producers push tasks into a queue, and multiple consumers pop and execute them.
-When the program needs to exit—whether it's a graceful shutdown, receiving a SIGTERM, or some exception occurring—we want a clear shutdown flow: producers stop pushing new tasks, consumers finish processing the remaining tasks in the queue, and then everyone exits gracefully.
-If we can't even "power off," using this queue will always make you feel uneasy.
+The shutdown mechanism is the most important non-functional requirement for a thread-safe queue, bar none.
+Imagine a typical producer-consumer scenario: multiple producers put tasks into the queue, and multiple consumers take tasks out to execute.
+When the program needs to exit—whether it's a normal shutdown, receiving SIGTERM, or some anomaly—we want a clear shutdown process: producers stop putting new tasks in, consumers finish processing the remaining tasks in the queue, and then everyone exits gracefully.
+If you can't even "shut down," using this queue will make you feel uneasy sooner or later.

-The shutdown semantics need careful design; it's not as simple as setting a closed_ = true and calling it a day.
+The semantics of shutdown need careful design; it's not as simple as setting a bool flag.
 We need a closed_ flag to indicate whether the queue is closed, which affects the behavior of push and pop.
-The rule for push is straightforward: once the queue is closed, all new pushes should be rejected because no one will be consuming the data anymore.
-The rule for pop is more subtle: after closing, if there are still elements in the queue, consumers should be able to drain them all until the queue is empty; once empty, pop should no longer block but instead return a "queue empty and closed" signal.
-This drain semantics is crucial—if draining isn't allowed, any unprocessed tasks left in the queue when it closes are simply lost.
+The rule for push is relatively simple: after the queue is closed, all new push operations should be rejected because no one will come to consume this data anymore.
+The rule for pop is more subtle: after closing, if there are still elements in the queue, consumers should be able to drain them all until the queue is empty; once the queue is empty, pop should no longer block but should return a signal indicating "queue empty and closed."
+This drain semantics is crucial—if drain isn't allowed, unprocessed tasks in the queue are lost upon shutdown.

-Alright, with the semantics clear, let's use an enum to represent the operation results:
+Okay, semantics are clear.
+Let's use an enum to represent operation results:

 template <typename T>